Mary Hanafin: Minister for Tourism, Culture and Sport

 On 23 March 2010, Hanafin was moved from Social and Family Affairs to the Tourism, Culture and Sport portfolio.
 She appointed a Fianna Fáil councillor and friend of Brian Cowen to the board of the Irish Sports Council on her last full day as Tourism, Culture and Sport Minister.

 Minister for Enterprise, Trade and Innovation

 Following the resignation of Batt O'Keeffe in January 2011, Hanafin was also appointed as Minister for Enterprise, Trade and Innovation.

 2011 general election

 On 22 January 2011, after the resignation of Brian Cowen, Hanafin put her name forward as a candidate for leader of Fianna Fáil.
-She was appointed Deputy Leader on 31 January 2011.
-At the 2011 general election she lost her Dáil seat to Richard Boyd Barrett of the People Before Profit.
+She was appointed deputy leader on 31 January 2011.
+At the 2011 general election she lost her Dáil seat.
 She briefly withdrew from public life, but in April 2011, the Fianna Fáil National Executive co-opted her as one of the five vice-presidents of the party.